 I thank the committee for the opportunity to comment on the proposed Bill.
 The amendments will dramatically improve the lives of animals and introduce desperately needed transparency and accountability of animal businesses.
-The current Animal Welfare Act is very limited in its capacity to regulate matters relating to the health, safety and welfare of animals.

 This Bill is a big step to improve the legal protections for our stock or companion animals.